g4m3m4g/picoctf-challenges-guideline/README.md

 # 🚩 My picoCTF Journey: Personal Methodology & Guidelines

+# ( PicoCTF now renamed to CyLab Security Academy)

 Welcome!
-This repository is a collection of my personal notes, thought processes, and technical methodologies developed while navigating the [picoCTF](https://picoctf.org/) challenges.
+This repository is a collection of my personal notes, thought processes, and technical methodologies developed while navigating the [CyLab Security Academy](https://cylabacademy.org/) challenges.

 > **Note:** This is an educational resource documenting my personal growth in Cybersecurity.
 It is **not** a collection of answers, but a map of how to think.